-This light warns of an overnesses of the tion.
-If this light is accompanied by a continuous is critically hot, and This light warns of an overheated engine condichime, the engine temperature is critically hot, and the vehicle should be turned off immediately.
+This light warns of an overheated engine condition.
+If this light is accompanied by a continuous chime, the engine temperature is critically hot, and the vehicle should be turned off immediately.
 The vehicle should be serviced as soon as possible.